vivocha/appointments-scheduler-docs/README.md

 ### Stats Private Endpoints

-`GET /stats/general`
+#### GET `/stats/general`

-Without any query param returns general stats for all the Appointments taken by the account.
+Without any query param it returns general stats for all the Appointments taken by a specified account.
 Available query params are the following:

 `fromDate`: optional, the Appointment slot start date to get stats from.
 It MUST be in UTC and in ISO 8601 format.
 Refers to the `fromDate` Appointment property.